Anita Diamant is a writer who lives in the Boston area. She is a member of Congregation Beth El of the Sudbury River Valley.

 While new parents should be unambiguous about this kind of decision, it's important to be respectful and sensitive, too.
 Explain how and why you reached your decision.
 Reassure family members that your choice was not meant to hurt them, and that they will always be welcome in your home as well as beloved members of your baby's family.
 Welcome both sides of the family to any ritual and/or ensuing celebration.
 (The New Jewish Baby Book contains many ritual options and chapters of special interest to intermarried families.)

-There are many ways to include non-Jewish family members in Jewish baby naming rituals.
+There are many ways to include family members who are not Jewish in Jewish baby naming rituals.
 Typically, both parents do readings about the choice of the child's name.
 Both sets of grandparents can be given ceremonial honors, such as carrying the baby into the room, and/or reading a poem or non-denominational prayer for the child.

 Parents who have decided to raise their child as a Jew can find congregational and rabbinic support for their decisions and help in planning a welcoming ceremony.
 (Remember that there are major differences among denominations: the Reform and Reconstructionist movements are most open to interfaith families, but some Conservative rabbis can be equally gracious and welcoming.
 It's a good idea to do some advance "temple shopping" or even affiliate with a congregation if you're clear about raising Jewish children.)

-If non-Jewish family members are uncomfortable participating in the ceremony don't insist; perhaps they can make a toast at a meal that follows the baby naming.
+If family members who aren't Jewish are uncomfortable participating in the ceremony don't insist; perhaps they can make a toast at a meal that follows the baby naming.

 Non-Denominational Baby-Naming Ceremonies